oils-for-unix/oils/doc/upgrade-breakage.md

 default_highlighter: oil-sh
 ---

-What Breaks When You Upgrade to Oil
+What Breaks When You Upgrade to YSH
 ===================================

 Only a few things break when you put this at the top of a shell script: